 With the advent of blockchain, every industry could undergo radical changes.
-It is mainly because of its unique features like immutability, transparency, automation, etc. These features have the potential to solve the existing challenges of almost every industry and the healthcare industry is no exception.
+It is mainly because of its unique features like immutability, transparency, automation, etc. The features have the potential to solve the existing challenges of almost every industry, and the healthcare industry is no exception.

-The existing system of the healthcare industry is facing several challenges.
-These challenges leads to loss of a substantial portion of their revenue and patients’ care.
-Blockchain could act as a panacea to several of these challenges.
+The existing system of healthcare industry is facing several challenges.
+These challenges lead to the loss of a substantial portion of their revenue and patients’ care.
+Blockchain could act as a remedy to several of these challenges.
 Moreover, a more patient-centric approach is the need of the moment.
-The Blockchain Technology could help the healthcare industry to make this transition smooth and successful.
-As per the research paper on NCBI, Blockchain is being used for electronic health records as the main use-case.

 Throughout this article, we will explore how blockchain could benefit the healthcare industry and how it could replace existing difficulties.
-We will also be going through the use-cases of blockchain in the healthcare industry.
-As we examine these use-cases, we will gain a better understanding of how blockchain could transform the healthcare industry and make it more efficient than previously imagined.
+We will also be going through blockchain use cases in the healthcare industry.
+As we examine these use cases, we will gain a better understanding of how blockchain could transform the healthcare industry and make it more efficient than previously imagined.

 Benefits of blockchain in healthcare:

 The Healthcare Sector is suffering from several shortcomings.
 Blockchain can benefit the healthcare industry in overcoming these shortcomings.
 Some of the most notable benefits are: